akashpawar6474/DSA-/README.md

 62. Step-By-Step Directions From a Binary Tree Node to Another => finding the nodes then manipulate it this is very good observation based problem
 63. Check Whether Two Strings are Almost Equivalent => very simple hashmap problem with slice tempering of strings and ord function.
 64. Count Sorted Vowel Strings => simple pattern recognition observation based dp problem
+65. Floyd warshall algo finding shortest distance for all pairs of nodes => vimp problem asked in OA of clooktrack imp concept after dijkstra